sparcit/espload/README.md

 ## Special Thanks

-* We would like to special thanks to [pepper-box](https://github.com/GSLabDev/pepper-box) for give us the base to create this plugin and the main ideas about how to face it.
+* A special thanks to [kloadgen](https://github.com/corunet/kloadgen) for providing the foundation to build this plugin